-The weeks from Christmas until March are the longest, greyest, wettest, snowiest, and most testing of the year.
+The weeks from January until March are the longest, greyest and most testing of the year.
 They are the weeks when Herdwick sheep come into their own because in late winter on a Lake District Herdwick farm, the extremes of weather are more prevalent.
 Few other breeds of sheep would survive the winter here whilst carrying lambs in their bellies.

 Late Winter On A Herdwick Sheep Farm

 During this time the ewes are becoming heavier in lamb and their need for nutrition grows.
-They need hay and—in the final weeks—some supplementary feeding (either from feed blocks or concentrated feed).
+They need hay and in the final weeks, some supplementary feeding.

 Different kinds of weather have different effects on the ewes.
-The worst kind is deep snow that freezes, either trapping the ewes beneath drifts or forming a hard layer that stops them getting anything to eat.
+The worst kind is deep snow that freezes, either trapping the ewes beneath drifts or forming a hard layer that stops them from getting anything to eat.
 Some of the oldest farmers talk of Herdwicks surviving for weeks in snow drifts during extreme winters, and more of them surviving than any other breed.
 They’ve been known to eat their own fleeces to survive.
-But persistent wet weather can also affects the ewes badly.

 Further reading: Mid-Winter on a Herdwick farm